Skip to content

 Stay out of sight and for only one night

-A wild camp pitch should be above the highest fell wall (approximately 400m or 1200 feet high) and shouldn't be noticed by anybody else.
+A wild camp pitch must be above the highest fell wall (approximately 400m or 1200 feet high) and shouldn't be noticed by anybody else.
 This means staying away from any buildings or other wild campers.
 Don't camp next to streams or springs to avoid contaminating the water.
 Arrive late in the day (dusk) and move on at dawn.

 Keep your group small and be prepared to change your plans